mbonetti-incyclesoftware/mbonetti-incyclesoftware/README.md

 [![Microsoft Certified: Azure Administrator Associate](https://images.credly.com/size/150x150/images/35d18649-95c6-4c78-b07a-cfc1362318f3/azure-administrator-associate.png)](https://www.credly.com/badges/eedf68f6-173f-4486-93e5-11789a6eee85)

 ## 🔭 I’m currently working on ...
-I have spent a lot of my time recently working with Azure Kubernetes Service (AKS) and automating complex deployments and workflows.
+Recently I have spent my days working with Terraform and CI/CD to confidently provision enterprise services to Azure within a larger microservice architecture.

 ## 🌱 I’m currently learning ...
-I'm learning more about Kubernetes everyday as well as how it is managed by Azure Kubernetes Service (AKS).
-I'm also experimenting with Microsoft Bicep to speed up and modularize the Azure Resource Manager (ARM) templates used to provision Azure resources.
+I'm currently learning about AI and how it can be used to optimize personal and organizational value